AlanRynne/Scientific-Paper-Tutorial/00 - Installation Guide.md

     * `brew tap miktex/miktex` and then
     * `brew install miktex`

+> ### Miktex
+> Just as a comment, MikTex is not a Pandoc extension.
+It is a program that installs the $\LaTeX$ language libraries that Pandoc uses to convert files.
+Sometimes, your default installation will come without some of the packages needed for a template and Pandoc will complain.
+> Most of the times, the solution is as easy as opening Miktex and searching for the missing package.

 ## Git

 And finally, a ***source control package*** will help you maintain your sanity while writting/coding.
 In short terms, it keeps track of the changes on your files as you advance in your projects.